simjanos-dev/LinguaCafe/README.md

             - linguacafe_linguacafe
 ```

-You must name your subtitle files in a way that Jellyfin will recognise as languages.
+You must name your subtitle files in a way that Jellyfin will recognize as languages.
 These worked for me:
 ```
 Series Name - S01E01.ja.ass
 Series Name - S01E01.de.ass
 Movie name.es.ass
 ```

+Language codes for subtitles filenames that Jellyfin recognizes: Chinese: `zh`, Czech: `cs`, Dutch: `nl`, Finnish: `fi`, French: `fr`, German: `de`, Italian: `it`, Japanese: `ja`, Korean: `ko`, Norwegian: `no`, Russian: `ru`, Spanish: `es`, Swedish: `sv`, Ukrainian: `uk`, Welsh: `cy`

 [Jellyfin external file naming](https://jellyfin.org/docs/general/server/media/external-files/)

 #### Possible error codes in browser console on the Media player page:
-`unsupported language code: spa`: This means that Jellyfin recognised the language of the subtitle, but it is not supported by LinguaCafe yet.
+`unsupported language code: spa`: This means that Jellyfin recognized the language of the subtitle, but it is not supported by LinguaCafe yet.
 If you find one of these, please open a GitHub Issue, this should be fixed.

-`unsupported language code: unrecognised by jellyfin: japaaaneseee`: This means that Jellyfin did not recognise `japaaaneseee` as a language, and it can only be fixed by renaming the file following Jellyfin's naming conventions.
+`unsupported language code: unrecognized by jellyfin: japaaaneseee`: This means that Jellyfin did not recognize `japaaaneseee` as a language, and it can only be fixed by renaming the file following Jellyfin's naming conventions.

 If you have file naming issues and renamed a file, make sure you refresh metadata in Jellyfin before reloading LinguaCafe.